OpenZeppelin/cairo-contracts/docs/Proxies.md

 ### Handling method calls

 As with most StarkNet contracts, interacting with a proxy contract requires an [account abstraction](../docs/Account.md#quickstart).
 One notable difference with proxy contracts versus other contract implementations is that calling `@view` methods also requires an account abstraction.
-The differences written in Python, for example, are as follows:
+As of now, direct calls to default entrypoints are only supported by StarkNet's `syscalls` from other contracts i.e. account contracts.
+The differences in getter methods written in Python, for example, are as follows:

 ```python
 # standard ERC20 call